mantolek/shopify-example/README.md

 #### How to use:
 Example: After downloading the repository.
-Delete folders/files that are not used by Shopify platform and import the theme to the Shopify platform in theme section.
+Delete folders/files that are not used by Shopify platform and import the theme to the Shopify platform in the theme section.

 #### What to check:
 1. Sections on Home page:
-- Featured Blog
+- Featured Blog (not finished)
 - Custom HTML

-2. Header
+2. Header:
+- Navbar
+- Navbar under (It can create adidtional icons.
+One of them opens the side cart)

-3. Footer
+3. Footer (not finished yet)

-4. Product page
+4. Product page (not finished yet)
 - Add button works without page refresh
 - The cart icon on navbar should display 1 more item after clicking the button
 - You need to be logged in in order to add an item